 However, the Online Search can work well when searching Library catalogues.
 It is possible to use it to download records from our own catalogue.
 For best results make sure that your search is specific and well constructed - too general a search might retrieve thousands of useless records and it not easy to refine your search once you have your results.

-Our EndNote online guide has a section on using this feature with our Library catalogue or see Video 3 in our series of videos:
+Our EndNote Online guide has a section on using this feature with our Library catalogue (note that you will only see the 'U Reading' catalogue option if you registered for your account whilst on campus):

 Installing the Cite While You Write plugin for Word